To All the Guys I Killed Before sneek peek

 Christ, where was this guy fifteen years ago when that might’ve helped me and Felicity?
 Oh, right.
 He was just a kid too, although for his sake, I hope he had a much different childhood.

 Hugo’s brows pinch together as he scans my face.
-“Did anything else happen today?”
+“There’s something else, isn’t there?”

 “That’s awful.”